harshitzofficial/TUF-ROUND2/README.md

-# Chat Conversation:Building Responsive React Card.md
+# Chat Conversation:Building Responsive React Card.md   LIVE LINK:tuf-round-2.vercel.app

 Note: _This is purely the output of the chat conversation and does not contain any raw data, codebase snippets, etc. used to generate the output._